What is a Circadian Rhythm?

 - Advanced Sleep Phase (also referred to as early-morning awakening insomnia): may cause you to feel overwhelmingly sleepy during the early evening, essentially rendering you unable to stay awake.
 Your bed times may be as early as 7pm causing a wake time of around 3am, impacting your work and social life.

-Shift work: working different shifts requires you to adjust your sleep-wake times to accommodate your work life.
+Working different shifts requires you to adjust your sleep-wake times to accommodate your work life.
 Often this means having to sleep during the day which is contrary to your body’s natural rhythm, or experiencing fatigue during your shift.
-Read more about Shift Work here.

-Travel: frequent travel may require you to cross multiple time zones.
+Frequent travel may require you to cross multiple time zones.
 This can disrupt your existing sleep-wake rhythm and result in you feeling jet lagged and unable to sleep.
-Read more about Jet Lag here.

-Seasonality: lack of morning light during the winter can cause you to have trouble sleeping at night and then waking in the morning.
+Lack of morning light during the winter can cause you to have trouble sleeping at night and then waking in the morning.
 This lack of morning light may also contribute to Winter Blues.
-Read more about Winter Blues here.

 How can I adjust my circadian rhythm?